SirLancevrotVI/rock_paper_scissors_telegram_bot/README.md

-# little_step
-little step for open source and a huge step for developer
+# Rock Paper Scissors Telegram Bot
+A simple telegram bot for singleplayer rock paper scissors game made with python.
+It use pytelegrambotapi and random module.